hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ## Multi-Select

 Multi-select enables users to select multiple rows from a dataset, significantly enhancing the efficiency of batch operations like delete, move, or update.
-This functionality is key for effective data management, especially in large datasets.
+This functionality is important for effective data management, especially in large datasets.

 !!!
 Info